 Have Your Say

-The proposal included three infrastructure projects including a Riverside Shared Path, Steamer Street Shared Path and the architectural lighting of Morpeth Bridge, as well as a proposal for the weekend of the Bicentenary that included a Corroboree and bridge open day.
+The proposal included three infrastructure projects, including a Riverside Shared Path, Steamer Street Shared Path and the architectural lighting of Morpeth Bridge, and a proposal for the weekend of the Bicentenary that included a Corroboree and bridge open day.

 Council officers will now continue to seek funding opportunities for the Riverside Shared Path and Steamer Street Shared Path projects and undertake detailed planning for the lighting of Morpeth Bridge and weekend commemoration projects, including seeking approvals from Transport for NSW.

-A report(s) will be presented back to Council detailing cost estimate and potential options for funding, for the aforementioned projects.
+A report(s) will be presented back to Council detailing cost estimate and potential funding options for the aforementioned projects.

 Online survey opens